 Stockholm School of Economics Fellows

 Mats Kröger is a Masters student at the Stockholm School of Economics, pursuing a degree in Economics.
-He also holds a Bachelor in Economics from Humboldt-University in Berlin and holds the prestigious scholarship from the German National Merit Foundation.
+He also holds a Bachelor in Economics from Humboldt-University in Berlin and holds a prestigious scholarship from the German National Merit Foundation.
 Mr Kröger has a strong interest in the issues of climate change and extensive professional experiences in the private as well as the public sector.
-These experiences include internships at top-class consulting firm BCG and EY as well as the German development bank KfW, where he worked on financing solutions in the wind energy sector.
-Working at the German Federal Ministry for Finance and Energy Affairs allowed him to further pursue his interest in economic policies.
+These experiences include internships at top-class consulting firms BCG and EY as well as the German development bank KfW, where he worked on financing solutions in the wind energy sector.
+Working at the German Federal Ministry for Economic Affairs and Energy allowed him to further pursue his interest in economic policies.
 Mr Kröger is native in German, fluent in English and Spanish, and has basic knowledge in French and Swedish.
+His Wallenberg Fellows Program internship was at Agora Partnerships.

 Georgetown University Fellows